I'm a software developer at Density and I build stuff in my spare time.

 As far back as I can remember, I've always enjoyed making things.

 In my youth, I didn't have access to much money – if I wanted something, I had to make it.
-So, through trial and error and through many iterations, I eventually figured out how to construct physical contraptions.
-When I was a little older and my parents' started to let me use their tools, I also found that making things with my hands is something I found deeply satisfying.
-While software development could pay the bills, it was clear that woodworking, metalworking, sewing, and all other manual arts would be an important part of my life.
+So, through trial and error and a lot of iteration, I eventually figured out how to construct physical contraptions.
+When I was a little older and my parents started to let me use their tools, I also found that making things with my hands is something I found deeply satisfying.
+While software development could pay the bills, it was clear that woodworking, metalworking, sewing, and other creative endeavors would be an important part of my life.

-Since that realization, I've slowly been building up a space for me to make.
-At first, it was a desk in my bedroom.
+Since that realization, I've slowly been building up a space for me to work.
+At first, it was a desk in my bedrooom.
 All throughout high school, it was a corner of my parents basement.
 Now, I'm lucky enough to have a space devoted to my art, even if it's windowless and only has one outlet.

 These days, I usually spend my time building whatever I need, from wall hooks to a complete, working bandsaw.
 I love exploring new processes and concepts and discovering what they let me create.